Scholarships, Bursaries, Awards and more!

 Procedure:

-1. Submit a resume and cover letter to Ms. Mihic in Student Services by Friday, October 7th highlighting above mentioned criteria.
+1. Submit a resume and cover letter highlighting your acedemics and future goals to Ms. Mihic by email or in Student Services by Thursday, October 11th highlighting above mentioned criteria.

 2. Students who have been nominated by their schools as National Book Award recipients may submit applications to the National Scholarship Program.
 In addition, students who identify themselves as meeting the scholarship criteria are invited to apply directly for the National Scholarship, without having been nominated for the Book Award.